alchemy-bootcamp-one-summer-2018/lab-6-salmon-cookie-design/README.md

-# Lab Title
+# Lab Salmon Cookie

-Lab description
+Can adults see why kids love the taste of Salmon Cookie Crunch?